 Please note: we would advise that you don’t handle cash in the current situation as a safety precaution against COVID-19.

 We always recommend that you consult your doctor or health care practitioner to make this decision.
 If they need more information about the event to give you the correct advice, they are welcome to contact us on email@example.com so they can fully understand the level of physical exertion involved.

-We have taken a virtual approach to BRIGHT in 2020 because we wanted to give our supporters the chance to be both inspired and challenged and keep them safe.
-During your training and while you walk your BRIGHT challenge, please follow government guidance around exercise restrictions and/or social distancing.
-We also recommend that, for your fundraising, you use digital payment wherever possible rather than handling cash.
-We hope that in 2021 we can all walk together….fingers crossed!
+During your training and the BRIGHT Walk challenge, please follow government guidance around exercise restrictions and/or social distancing.
+We also recommend that, when fundraising, you use digital payments wherever possible rather than handling cash.

 Even though the majority of people who become infected with COVID-19 will have a relatively minor respiratory illness, we all have a duty of care not to spread it.
 This is particularly relevant to the elderly, people undergoing cancer treatment, people who have underlying chronic conditions such as diabetes and asthma or those whose immune systems are compromised in some way.
 Everything we do at SAHMRI is for people just like this, so we want to make sure we keep them safe from COVID-19 as well.

 At SAHMRI, we follow these simple practices to keep everyone safe:

 - good personal hygiene.
 That’s right, good old soap and water!
 This is the most important thing each of us can do every day.
 Wash your hands with soap and water for 20-30 seconds.
 This includes before and after eating, after going to the toilet and after you have been in public places.
 Use alcohol-based hand sanitisers when you can’t use soap and water and avoid touching your eyes, nose and mouth.